Free backlink checkers are vital tools for bloggers. Keywords are an essential factor in helping your blog to rank on Google.

 But backlinks are like a popularity and authority contest.
 The more backlinks you have, the higher your pages will rank for each keyword.

-Of all the ranking signals, your backlink profile is and always has been near the top of the list for Google.
-So what are the best free backlink checking tools?
+Of all the ranking signals, your backlink profile is always near the top of the list for Google.

-Backlinks, or links pointing to your site, are a high ranking signal because they are tough to get.
+Backlinks, or links pointing to your site, are high-ranking signals because they are tough to get.

 1. Outreach campaigns